Dubleu-x/mern-final-project-Dubleu-x/dubleu-learn/README.md

 - React.js community for excellent documentation
 - MongoDB for robust database solutions
 - All contributors and testers
-- PLP Academy for guidance and support
+- PLP Academy for guidance and support.

 ---